 11th Cir.
 R. 46-1 Bar Admission and Fees.
 Only attorneys admitted to the bar of this court may practice before the court, except as otherwise provided in these rules.
 Admission is governed by FRAP 46 and this Eleventh Circuit Rule, and attorneys must also meet the requirements of 11th Cir.
 R. 46-7.
-To request admission to the bar, an attorney must complete an application form, available on the court's website.
-The application form must be accompanied by a certificate of good standing issued within the previous six months establishing that the attorney is admitted to practice before a court described in FRAP 46(a)(1).
-Upon admission, the attorney must pay the non-refundable attorney admission fee, which is composed of: (1) the national admission fee prescribed by the Judicial Conference of the United States in the Court of Appeals Miscellaneous Fee Schedule issued pursuant to 28 U.S.C. § 1913; and (2) the local admission fee prescribed pursuant to FRAP 46(a)(3) and posted on the court's website.
-Failure to pay the fee within 14 days of admission will require that the attorney submit a new application form.
-All attorneys must apply for admission and submit attorney admission fees through PACER.
+To request admission to the bar, an attorney must complete an application form, available on the Internet at www.cal1.uscourts.gov, and submit the form to the clerk's principal office in Atlanta.
+The application form must be accompanied by:

+- a certificate of good standing issued within the previous six months from a court described in FRAP 46(a)(1); and - the non-refundable fee set by the court and posted on the court's website, payable to Clerk, U.S. Court of Appeals, Eleventh Circuit.